MouizMajid/ReactBasicsWebsite/README.md

 # ReactBasicsWebsite
-Just a small project I used to learn ReactJS
+Just a small project I used to learn ReactJS.

+It's a website for viewing movie covers.